-- " 28.9% of Victorians volunteered in not-forprofit organisations for an average 153.7 hours per year (12.8 hours per month) - in the community for an average 108.2 hours per year (9.0 hours per month) - 10.0% of Victorians volunteered to support government services for an average 146.5 hours per year (12.2 hours per month), and - (for-profit) organisations for an average 101.4 hours per year (8.4 hours per month).
+- " 28.9% of Victorians volunteered in not-forprofit organisations for an average 153.7 hours per year (12.8 hours per month) - " 25.3% of Victorians volunteered informally in the community for an average 108.2 hours per year (9.0 hours per month) - Notice to a support government services for an average 146.5 hours per year (12.2 hours per month), and - 8.6% of Victorians volunteered in private (for-profit) organisations for an average 101.4 hours per year (8.4 hours per month).

-currently employed Victorians (8.1% of the population) who participated in a workplaceorganised or workplace-sponsored of volunteering occurred within the volunteer's local community of volunteering took place online of volunteering occurred elsewhere in Victoria, and of volunteering occurred in mainland Australia or overseas.
+Included in these figures are the 13.8% of currently employed Victorians (8.1% of the population) who participated in a workplaceorganised or workplace-sponsored volunteering program.